Above: I think Wisconsin's capitol building, in Madison, is the prettiest in the nation.

 So thanks to Brad's ingenuity, I got to see him and Cynde for about 20 minutes before I scurried off to visit the campus for a bit and reminisce,

 then I headed on to Minneapolis that evening.

 Above left: Driving through Chicago on a busy Saturday.

 Above right: Late that afternoon, after using all my quarters, dimes and nickels on the Illinois toll roads, I reached Madison,

 Wisconsin.
 I went to grad school here in the 1980s at the University of Wisconsin and have always enjoyed coming back.
 Madison is a great city.

-Above left: I was supposed to meet my friend Brad here at the Madison Brew Fest... somewhere.
-What a mob scene!
-Braaaaaad,
+Left: I was supposed to meet Brad here at the Madison Brew Fest.

 Above right: Through the miracle of cell phone technology, Brad and I

 finally connected.
 That's Brad and Cynde on the left, two friends from my UW-Geography days.